Linaro/lava/doc/v2/device-integration.rst

-Some devices have a mode which boots one boot method on the first boot and then a different boot method on the second boot without allowing for failures or cancelled boot operations.
+Some devices have a mode which boots one boot method on the first boot and then a different boot method on the second boot without allowing for failures or canceled boot operations.
 This alternating boot is **not** suitable for automation because it would require the automation to keep state and does not take account of test job failures and cancellations.